 Ho Chi Minh City Museum of Fine Arts

-Ho Chi Minh City Museum of Fine Arts is considered one of the most beautiful architectural works in Saigon today.
+Ho Chi Minh City Museum of Fine Arts is considered one of Saigon’s most beautiful architectural works today.

 The museum was established in 1987 and officially came into operation in 1991.
 It was formerly a mansion of the Chinese-origin bourgeois named Hua Bon Hoa – one of the wealthiest people in Saigon in the early twentieth century.

 When entering the museum, you will be impressed by the combination of the East and West’s architectural styles, creating harmony and elegance.

 The museum is also the largest art center in the country, with about 21,000 artifacts.

 - Address: 97A, Pho Duc Chinh, District 1

 - Opening hours: 8 am – 5 pm

 - Entrance fee: 30,000 VND/adult & 10,000 VND/child

 The Factory Contemporary Arts Center is a fascinating spot for art lovers.
 Using a series of containers to create a very cool and fancy space, The Factory impresses visitors who first enter.